hospice for cancer

 Eligibility Requirements for Cancer Patients To Receive Hospice Care

-The primary guideline for hospice eligibility is a life expectancy of six months or less.
-For end-stage cancer patients, hospice care is typically recommended when curative treatment has been discontinued and the patient’s functional status has declined to a level where regular, consistent assistance is necessary to carry out activities of daily living.
+The primary guideline for hospice care eligibility is a life expectancy of six months or less.
+For end-stage cancer patients, hospice care is typically recommended when curative treatment has been discontinued, and the patient’s functional status has declined to a level where regular, consistent assistance is necessary to carry out activities of daily living.

 A clinical oncology professional can assess the cancer patient for functional status using formal assessments such as the Palliative Performance Scale and the Eastern Cooperative Oncology Group scale.
 A physician may use these scales to make a hospice recommendation, or the discussion may be initiated by family members who notice specific behaviors and symptoms exhibited by the patient at home.